devartgr/joomla-devart-gallery/README.md

 2. Create a new gallery
 3. Upload images
 4. Manage gallery photos
-5. Insert gallery into article or module
+5. Insert gallery into article, module, or menu item
 6. Publish

 ---